Yoga Sūtra Chapter Three verse 1

 deśa-bandhaḥ-cittasya dhāraṇā ||1||

-Concentration is binding the psyche to a place.deśa - placebandha - bindingcitta - psyche; mind; heartdhāraṇā - concentration
+Concentration is binding the psyche to a place.deśa - placebandha - bindingcitta - psyche (the totality of the human mind, conscious and unconscious); mind; heartdhāraṇā - concentration

 Prāṇāyāma leads to this.

 Pratyāhāra, to see without the senses distracting or pulling the mind, and

 Dhāraṇā, to see without the mind losing itself, because of colouring or expectations.

 Perhaps the best explanation of Dhyāna is given by Patañjali in the Yoga Sūtra Chapter Three verses One and Two, where he states that one must first fix the question (Dhāraṇā) and then link to it (Dhyāna).

 One who is not able to fix the question is not able to succeed in Dhyāna.